cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ### Default mode

 By default, CockroachDB clusters require TLS.
-Client connection requests must made with `sslmode=on`.
+Client connection requests must be made with `sslmode=on`.
 The CockroachDB CLI `cockroach sql` command, by default, is made with `sslmode=on`.

 Clients always require a public certificate for the CA that issued the server certificate.

-If the connection is mutually TLS authenticated (i.e., if the client authentication method is a certificate rather than a username/password combination), then a private key/public certificate pair for the client is also required.
+If the connection is mutually TLS-authenticated (i.e., if the client authentication method is a certificate rather than a username/password combination), then a private key/public certificate pair for the client is also required.

 ### `--accept-sql-without-tls` mode